Surrey

 State Custody related deaths

-Concerns summary Significant failures in prison medication management, including lack of information sharing with officers, unclear protocols, absent audits for critical processes, inadequate response to previous concerns, and insufficient staff training on withdrawal.
+Concerns summary (AI summary) Significant failures in prison medication management, including lack of information sharing with officers, unclear protocols, absent audits for critical processes, inadequate response to previous concerns, and insufficient staff training on withdrawal.

 Kirsty Walker